Richard Peters (Continental Congress): Career

 Peters had a private legal practice in Philadelphia from 1763 to 1771.
 In 1771 he became registrar of the admiralty, and served in that post until 1776.
 Peters also farmed around and entertained visitors at his Belmont mansion described below.
 He helped found the Philadelphia agricultural society, became its first president (serving until his death) and published more than 100 papers in the society's "Memoirs".

 Although many lawyers in town remained loyal to the Crown as relations with England soured, by 1775, Peters became a captain of the local militia, and continued in that position in the Continental Army, although his patriotic service would be mostly administrative.
 From June 13, 1776, until resigning on June 8, 1781, to run for the legislative post below, Peters served as secretary (and member of) the Continental Board of War.
-In that capacity, Peters discovered that Benedict Arnold had been misusing funds meant to purchase closing and food for his troops, which caused a quarrel between them.
+In that capacity, Peters discovered that Benedict Arnold had been misusing funds meant to purchase clothing and food for his troops, which caused a quarrel between them.
 In 1779, Peters gave to General George Washington draft designs for a national standard.
 In 1780, he was one of several prominent citizens who personally subscribed 5,000 pounds to the Pennsylvania bank to provision troops.

 Peters was elected as a delegate to the Congress of the Confederation (Continental Congress) and served from 1782 to 1783.
 He secured an act of succession for ministers of the Protestant Episcopal Church in the United States during a trip to England in 1785.
-Pennsylvania voters elected and re-elected him as a member of the Pennsylvania House of Representatives from 1787 to 1790, and members elected him as their Speaker 17788–1790.
+Pennsylvania voters elected and re-elected him as a member of the Pennsylvania House of Representatives from 1787 to 1790, and members elected him as their Speaker 1788–1790.
 Peters was then elected to the Pennsylvania State Senate, and he succeeded General Thomas Mifflin as its speaker from 1791 to 1792.
 When the federal government was formed, Peters declined an officer to become comptroller of the treasury.
 Peters also was the first president of the company which constructed the first permanent bridge over the Schuylkill River.